 - To enhance the color of the soybeans, we use rusty iron nails or Lucky Iron Fish to cook with the soybeans.
 (Read more in the blog post.)
 If you use rusty iron nails, clean 2–3 nails and wrap them in cheesecloth.
 Add the nails or the Iron Fish to the water with the soybeans.

 - After soaking, put the inner pot back into the Instant Pot (keep the nails or Iron Fish in the pot).
 Add 1 cup sugar, 2½ tsp soy sauce, and ½ tsp Diamond Crystal kosher salt.
 Mix gently.

-- Close the lid and set to HIGH pressure for 15 minutes (It will take 10 minutes to pressurize).
-Make sure the steam release handle points at “sealing” and not “venting.”
-The float valve goes up when pressurized.
+- Close the lid and set to High pressure for 15 minutes (it will take 10 minutes to pressurize).
+Make sure the steam release handle points to Sealing and not Venting.
+The float valve will rise when pressurized.

 - When it’s finished cooking, the Instant Pot will switch automatically to the Keep Warm mode.
 Let the pressure release naturally for about 45 minutes.
 Open the lid and check if the beans are done cooking; they should be tender enough to mash between two fingers.
 Then, take out the inner pot from the Instant Pot and remove the nails or Iron Fish.